DzeletovicN/Getting-and-Cleaning-Data/README.md

 - Reads the file with the activities catalogue (activity_labels.txt)
 - Reads the description file of the vector A-561 (features.txt) and selects coluumns with measurements on the mean and standard deviation (list Colno)

--Goes into the folder "test"
+- Goes into the folder "test"
--Reads files
+- Reads files
   subject_test.txt to get numbers of subject y_test.txt to gen Activity data x_test.txt to get all measurements (data.frame measurement)